jyli7/endless-input-js/README.md

 This is Javascript module that provides a slick, "endless" way of collecting user input.

-You can see it in action [here](http://www.jylcreations.com/endless-input)
+See it in action [here](http://www.jylcreations.com/endless-input).

 ## How to use this